logzio/logz-docs/_source/user-guide/log-shipping/shipping-methods/code-library--python.md

 class=logzio.handler.LogzioHandler
 formatter=logzioFormat

-# args must be set in order.
-See the configuration arguments below this code block.
+# Parameters must be set in order.
+Replace these parameters with your configuration.
 args=('{account-token}', '{log-type}', {timeout}, '{listener-url}:8071', {debug-flag})

 [formatters]